nachosala89/lodging-app-backend/README.md

 ### Usage

 - Open the project directory on the terminal
-- Run 'rails s -p 3002' to start the server
+- Run 'rails s' to start the server
-- Open the web browser and go to 'localhost:3002' to see the web page
+- Open the web browser and go to 'localhost:3000' to see the web page

 ### Run tests